Wug-snake graphs and Markov numbers of matrix semigroups: Wug-snake graphs for CW-complexes

-In this small section we would like to make a short informal discussion on perfect wug-snake graphs generated by faces of $CW$-complexes.

-\begin{definition} A perfect face-matching of a three-dimensional CW-complex $T$ is a selection of nonintersection faces that contains all vertices of $T$.
-Denote the number of perfect face-matching by $\mu_2(T)$. \end{definition}
+In this short section we briefly discuss a possible extension of the wug-snake framework to face matchings in CW-complexes.
+The discussion is informal and is intended mainly to indicate a direction for future work. \begin{definition} Let $T$ be a three-dimensional CW-complex.
+A \textit{perfect face-matching} of $T$ is a collection of pairwise non-intersecting two-dimensional faces such that every vertex of $T$ lies in exactly one chosen face.
+We denote the number of perfect face-matchings of $T$ by $\mu_2(T)$. \end{definition}

-In general, it is possible to generalise the notion of wug-snake graphs to the case of sequence of boxes whose pairs of edges being connected by quadrangular faces.
-For instance the recurrence relations of type
+The notion of a wug-snake graph can be extended to sequences of boxes in which pairs of edges are connected by quadrilateral faces.
+For example, a recurrence relation of the form